bereniich/Publish-Subscribe-Server-topic-based/README.md

 2. Server:

    * Extracts topic name
-   * Creates topic if missing
+   * Creates topic if it does not exist
-   * Sends message to all subscribers of `news`
+   * Sends the message to all subscribers of `news`
 3. Subscribers receive:

    ```